 Monocytes were isolated from whole blood obtained from nonsmokers, using dextran sedimentation, discontinuous Percoll gradients and Monocyte Isolation Kit II.
 These were cultured on black 96-well clear bottomed culture plates with 2ng/ml GM-CSF for 12 days.
 After this time the monocytes had differentiated to a macrophage-like phenotype.

 Alveolar macrophages (AM) were isolated from non-smoking patients undergoing investigative bronchoscopy.
 Lungs were lavaged with warm saline, which was then retrieved using a fibreoptic bronchoscope.
 Cells were washed and resuspended in media, then cultured on black 96-well clear bottomed plates.
-Both kind of cells, MDM and AM, are strongly adherent.
+Both kinds of cells, MDM and AM are strongly adherent.

 Results & Discussion